 Investors, senior executives, and shareholders alike want to ensure that operations are not only sustainable, but also carried out in a manner which satisfy the end user or customer.

-In the 20 years that I-OnAsia has been operating It is no surprise that as part of any due diligence request that is received, a large portion of the team’s time is spent researching, investigating and answering these important questions.
+In the 20 years that I-OnAsia has been operating, it is no surprise that as part of any ESG due diligence request that is received, a large portion of the team’s time is spent researching, investigating and answering the important issues facing global corporations in their supply chains.
 The importance of these answers couldn’t be greater, they can have a huge impact on the right price and the right terms to which a deal is entered into from an investor, or significantly affect the companies valuation and consumer confidence should an organisation be shown to have failed in its responsibility.

 The risks associated with not taking ESG due diligence seriously are easily explained in three specific categories of risk.

 ESG due diligence does constitute a very real risk in a financial transaction for the seller, an example of this risk would be the discovery of non-compliance with financial rules, policy and procedure around corruption within the organisation, this may result in monetary fines, prosecutions both civil and criminal, sanctions, loss of global contracts, and of course the overall valuation of the organisation.

 There is no greater risk to an organisation, than permanent damage to its reputation.

 Purchasing or investing in an organisation which can be shown to have severely breached human rights violations or committed serious environmental breaches will have serious ramifications in reputation, and thus affect the organisations ability to trade, to seek investment, and to be accepted into countries it wishes to operate.

 For global executives, it is critical they understand their operations outside of their office and in the countries they operate.
 Not knowing, could lead to disastrous consequences and years of recovery.

 ESG – Non-Compliance